 Shipping discount tiers

-The structure: you pay the standard first-item shipping rate, then each additional item ships at a sharply discounted rate.
-As order count rises, the blended per-unit shipping cost falls — sometimes to under half of the single-order rate.
+The structure: you pay the standard first-item shipping rate, then each additional item ships at a sharply discounted incremental rate.
+As order count rises, the blended per-unit shipping cost falls — Printify publishes up to 50% off shipping at volume.

 Stacking bulk with Premium and coupons

-Three discount layers exist, and they interact in ways that catch new sellers off guard.
+Three discount layers exist on Printify, and they interact in ways that catch new sellers off guard.

-Coupon codes: Printify's published rule is one coupon per customer, and most coupons do not stack with bulk pricing.
-Check the coupon's fine print before assuming both apply.
-If you have a working coupon and you're close to a bulk threshold, run the order both ways and pick whichever produces the lower per-unit cost.
+Coupon codes: Printify enforces a one-coupon-per-customer rule, and most coupons do not stack with bulk pricing.
+Check the coupon's terms before assuming both apply.
+If you have a working coupon and are near a bulk threshold, run the math both ways and pick whichever produces the lower per-unit cost.

-Bulk + Premium + coupon at the same time: Rare, and usually not allowed.
-The order processor picks whichever discount mode you've triggered and applies that.
-Premium + bulk is the safest stack to rely on.
+Bulk + Premium + coupon at the same time: Rare, and generally not permitted.
+Premium + bulk is the safest and most reliable stack to plan around.

 Enterprise quote-based bulk

 You submit a quote request with your monthly volume, target products, and shipping destinations.
-A Printify account manager comes back with custom production rates, sometimes custom shipping rates, and priority queueing inside the print provider.
+An account manager can come back with custom production rates, potentially custom shipping rates, and priority queueing inside the print provider.

-Enterprise quotes also unlock fulfillment options that aren't part of the self-serve flow: localized warehouse routing, early access to new providers, and negotiated SLAs on production time.
-None of this is automatic — you have to ask.
+Enterprise quotes can also unlock fulfillment options outside the self-serve flow: localized warehouse routing, early access to new providers, and negotiated SLAs on production time.
+None of this is automatic — you have to initiate it.

-For most sellers under 200 units/month, Enterprise isn't worth pursuing.
-The standard bulk tiers plus Premium will outperform what the sales process produces for low-volume accounts.
+For most sellers under a few hundred units per month, Enterprise isn't worth pursuing.
+The standard bulk tiers plus Premium will outperform what the sales process produces for lower-volume accounts.
+If you don't see an automatic discount appearing at checkout, Printify's Help Center recommends filling out their bulk order form directly.

 Margin math: when bulk actually pays